Teen boys, just like girls, love to have a bedroom that fits with their identity and we share a few ideas that you can use.

 This trendy desk is made using 16mm MDF from your local Builders and painted with a Bosch PFS spray gun.
 The modern design blends will most bedroom styles and it offers storage drawers for school supplies or stationery.

 These baby step stools are fun to make and small children can use then as seats or as a step stool.
-Small children have difficulty reaching a sink, or climbing on a toilet and these sturdy baby step stools make it easier.

 Here's an easy way to make colourful storage cubes using some PAR pine, a few tools and some Rust-Oleum 2X spray paint.
 You can stack up the storage cubes to make a colourful display that would look great in a child's bedroom or playroom.

 In a small bedroom this child's bed with its bookshelf or storage headboard takes up no additional space and offers a place to store books and small toys.
-You can easily modify the dimensions of this bed to make a larger three-quarter or double bed for an older child or teen bed.

 Plywood decor and furniture is perfect for decorating children's bedrooms or for making furniture.
 Marine plywood is a strong board product available at timber merchants around the country and costs a fraction of what it would cost to buy hardwoods.